 Most importantly to the DIY consumer, however, is that DuraGrade Concrete does not require acid etching or grinding for most concrete surfaces and does not require a primer coat.
 It is also low in VOC’s.
 This means no strong smell and it can be shipped to all 50 states.

 This is a huge benefit for those interested in a true high performance garage floor coating.
 The biggest anxiety that prevents people from applying their own coating in the first place is the etching or grinding of the concrete surface that is required.

 To be clear, DuraGrade Concrete can be applied to concrete that has not been previously sealed, power troweled, or troweled extremely smooth.
 Most garage floors will not have this issue.
 However, if you do have any of these conditions, then an acid etch, heavy sanding, or grinding will be necessary.

 Expect a coverage rate of approximately 300ft² per gallon.
 Keep in mind that this rate is dependent on the porosity of your concrete surface.
 The required two coats should provide a total thickness of up to 8 mils once cured.
-An anti-slip media should be applied to the final coat for outdoor applications or if you are concerned about wet grip in your garage.
+In addition, if you are concerned about wet grip in your garage then an anti-slip media should be applied to the final coat.

 With a working pot life of approximately two hours once poured into your paint tray, you have plenty of time to apply it to your concrete.